alicenet/alicenet/docs/LOCAL_NETWORK.md

 ```

 > Important: This private is not secure.
 Ensure you do not use it on production blockchains, or else you risk losing funds.

+Finally, import the ALCA and ALCB tokens to metamask.
+You can get the address in the output of your [deployment script](#deploying-the-alicenet-ethereum-smart-contracts-locally).

 ## Connecting AliceNet Wallet